 Winters, K. & Day, L. (2008).
 Colonial voices!
 Hear them speak!
 New York: Puffin.

 Karen Bentall has worked at state and independent school libraries in the UK and the US.
 Last year she took study leave from her position as school librarian in the Washington, DC area to complete the MPhil in Critical Approaches to Children’s Literature at the Centre.
-She won the 2019 Prize for Best Dissertation (previously known as the Jacqueline Wilson Award).
+She won the Jacqueline Wilson Award for Best Thesis in 2019.